michaelmartinez25/TicketManager/README.md

 # project1-10 #

-Michael: could you please also implement testUpdateCommand?
-I think you have a better idea of the FSM since that is what you are working on.
-Thanks! -Z

 NOTE: If you are having trouble with eclipse recognizing packages/tests correctly: right click on project in eclipse finder bar on left, click Refresh Project.
 Then, right click on the project again, go to Maven->Update Project.

 Expectation: Include Javadocs while stubbing out classes